erikvanzijst/electronics/eeprom/eeprom.md

 ## Programming

-To load data you need an EEPROM programmer and like the chips, these have become somewhat rare and expensive.
+To load data you need an EEPROM programmer and like the chips, these devices have become somewhat rare and expensive.
 Hence the project to build one ourselves.

 The easiest approach is probably to use a microcontroller to bridge between